Alnarra/WaySouls/readme.md

 	- Killing the BattleTowers golems will no longer destroy the tower
 	- So that the special ability of the nature's Aura axe isn't totally nullified, The config of Quarks that has axes destroy leaves has been set to false
 	- Panorama Picture for start changed up a bit
-	- Animania items have been made compatiable with cooking for Blockheads
+	- Animania, Thaumcraft, Totemic, AbyssalCraft, Rustic food has been made compatible with cooking for Blockheads

 Patch 0.0.7
 -------------